JohnstonJ/video-tools/README.md

 Don't forget you can add the `-R` parameter to nox if you want to reuse existing virtual environments.

-To integrate the linter, ruff, with VS Code:
+To integrate the linting tools with VS Code:

 1. Install the Ruff extension for VS Code.
 Note it will use its own bundled copy of Ruff.
 2. Go to `.vscode/settings.json` for the project and add: